4.4 Pro Forma Adjustments

 calendar days of the initial filing to include a

-30, 20X4, and a pro forma income statement for the
+pro forma income statements for the interim

-year ended December 31, 20X3.
+ended December 31, 20X3.

 To be consistent with A’s